 Higher-tier packages come with even more support perks.
 In addition to round-the-clock assistance, you can connect with HR professionals, business advisors, marketing experts and even legal specialists — resources that can be especially valuable as your business grows.

-ADP’s website also has several valuable resources, including a knowledge base where both administrators and employees can get answers to a wide range of questions.
-These self-service resources make it easy to find quick answers without picking up the phone.
+ADP’s website also has several valuable resources, including a Resource Center where both administrators and employees can get answers to a wide range of questions.
+These self-service resources make it easy to find quick answers.
+If you prefer, though, support from ADP agents is also available over the phone.

 Here are some potential concerns if you’re considering ADP as your payroll provider: